team401/Docs/Programming/Coding-Standards.md

 * Separate reserved words and brackets (`()`) or curly brackets (`{}`) with a space.
 * When necessary, use parentheses to group complex math expressions.
 Do not assume people know Java's precise order of operations.

+## FRC-specific guidelines

+Commands can be named after nouns or verbs, but should not be confusing.
+A command that handles intaking in auto, but is not used in teleop or elsewhere, should be either named `AutoIntake`, or placed under folder marked for auto.

 ## Code Review

 Expect reviewers to comment on your code style and readability.
 They may request seemingly meaningless changes to variable names and file formatting.
-You should follow these requests in stride; keep in mind that reviewers are not critisizing your intelligence, or the structure of your code.
+You should follow these requests in stride; keep in mind that reviewers are not critisizing your intelligence, nor the structure of your code.
 We just need all our code to **look the same**.

 ## Installing a Formatter